PCRuniversum/PCRedux/joss/paper.md

 # Summary

-qPCR (quantitative Polymerase Chain Reaction) is indispensable in research, human diagnostics and forensics, because it provides quantitative information about the amount of DNA in a sample [@pabinger_survey_2014].
-The interpretation of amplification curves can often be challenging if the curve trajectory does not follow a typical amplification curve \autoref{fig:fig_1}, for instance how to objectively assess the quality of an amplification curve or how to automatically interpret amplification curves as positive, negative, or ambiguous.
+qPCR (quantitative Polymerase Chain Reaction) is indispensable in research, diagnostics and forensics, because it provides quantitative information about the amount of DNA in a sample [@pabinger_survey_2014].
+The interpretation of amplification curves is often challenging if the curve trajectory does not follow a typical amplification curve \autoref{fig:fig_1}.

-The `PCRedux` package is an add-on package ([MIT license](https://mit-license.org/)) for `R` [@stats]. `PCRedux` contains functions that determine features from amplification curves using classical statistical and analytical procedures.
-Ninety Boolean and numeric descriptors can be employed for downstream machine learning and classification.
+`PCRedux` is an `R` package [@stats] that contains functions to determine ninety Boolean and numeric descriptors from amplification curves using classical statistical and analytical procedures for feature extraction and classification of amplification curves based on explainable machine learning.

 `PCRedux` can be used for determination of *Cq*-values and amplification efficiencies (*E*) in high-throughput analysis.